-While it’s the norm for daily stand-ups to inquire about the work accomplished during the previous work day, we have decided not to include it with the explicit goal to focus on actionable information.
-Today is actionable, yesterday is not.
-Daily stand-ups are not meant to be a laundry list or an activity log.
-Project management tools and code repositories are better at providing information on what has been completed at any given time.
+While it is the norm for daily stand-ups to inquire about the work accomplished during the previous work day, the team decided not to include it with the explicit goal to focus on actionable information.
+Today is actionable; yesterday is not.
+Daily stand-ups are not meant to be a laundry list of achievements or an activity log.
+Git analytics, project management tools, and code repositories are much better at providing information on what has been completed at any given time.

-The retrospective can be held either 1) by chapter e.g. iOS retrospective on Wednesdays or 2) by squad.
+The retrospective can be held either 1) by a Chapter e.g. iOS retrospective on Wednesdays or 2) by a Squad.